henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 ...
 ```

-So this is a very fast `hashcat` search:
+So this is a very fast process:

 ```
 > hashcat -m 0 hash.txt /usr/share/wordlists/rockyou.txt --show
 55c82b1ccd55ab219b3b109b07d5061d:slowmotionapocalypse
 ```

-This hash match the user `tobias`.
+This hash matches the user `tobias`.
 Checking for password reuse on SSH, we are in 😎.

 ```
 tobias@nocturnal:~$ cat user.txt